Netflix's 'Murder Mystery' Would've Killed With a $120 Million Opening Weekend

 Most importantly, there’s no equivalent—at least not yet—for showing how many people would have actually left their homes and paid $9 for a ticket to see this, as opposed to just randomly choosing to watch it as part of their $13-per-month Netflix subscription.
 Perhaps Murder Mystery would have matched the success of Sandler and Aniston’s 2011 team-up, Just Go With It, with its $215 million worldwide haul.
 Or maybe it would’ve matched 2015’s Sandler ensemble film Pixels, which grossed $244 million.
 It’s impossible to know.

 But what Murder Mystery does prove is that Netflix’s deal with Sandler and its other forays into original filmmaking can produce blockbuster results.
-The comedy’s results are a huge step up from Bright, the 2017 Will Smith alien film that had only 11 million viewers in its first weekend, according to Nielsen.
+The comedy’s results are a huge step up from Bright, the 2017 Will Smith fantasy film that had only 11 million viewers in its first weekend, according to Nielsen.
 Netflix has also had great numbers with Sandra Bullock’s Bird Box, which garnered 45 million views in its first week, and the Ben Affleck-helmed Triple Frontier, which had 52 million over its first 30 days.

 Murder Mystery also bodes particularly well for Netflix because it has attracted eyeballs despite receiving a poor critical reaction.
 The movie has just a 45% approval rating on Rotten Tomatoes—a number that likely would’ve scared off moviegoers.